 As the sources are being released, the binary packaging is dropped.
-You still may find older version here: http://asim.lip6.fr/pub/coriolis/2.0.
+You may still find (very) old versions here: http://asim.lip6.fr/pub/coriolis/2.0.

-In a nutshell, building source consist in pulling the git repository then running the ccb installer.
+In a nutshell, building source consistis in pulling the git repository then running the ccb installer.